16 Eye-Opening Negative News Statistics You Need to Know

-In fact, 79% of media companies were found to be operating under this principle of selective negative news articles that avoided advertisers.
+In fact, 79% of media companies were found to be operating under this principle of selective negative news articles that avoided negative reporting on advertisers.
 This accounts for a big percentage of the entire media being technically in the pockets of these companies.

 11. Headline manipulation has been proven to double readership.

-With headlines being the cornerstone of any new story and media outlet, it’s interesting to see how most outlets choose to adopt negative stances.
+With headlines being the cornerstone of any news story, it’s interesting to see how most outlets choose to adopt negative stances.

 Take for example these two headlines: